uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

   - Symptoms and warning signs

 # Citations
-Any time you make a claim, cite its supporting sources by using the syntax `¤:cite(<list of sources as strings>):¤`.
-Sources you can cite are `prompt` (initial prompt), the name of a source from the above list (such as `light_and_sleep`), `greeting` for greetings, `questions` for questions.
-Cite `unsupported_claim` for claims not backed by sources, in which case you should prepend it with the warning "UN-SUPPORTED ADVICE:"!
-Every single message should end with a citation!
+Start every response by categorising it or citing its supporting sources by using the syntax `¤:cite(<list of sources as strings>):¤`.
+Sources you can cite are `prompt` (initial prompt), the name of a source from the above list (such as `light_and_sleep`).
+Cite `unsupported_claim` if you are making a claim or giving advice that does not come from a source!
+All of your responses shall start with a citation so that I can categorize them!
+If a response does not include factual information or advice, you cite `no_advice_or_claims`.

 I will remove sources from the chat that have not been cited over the last few responses, so be sure to cite sources you are using.